nikic/php-ast/README.md

    while running on PHP 7.0).
 Similarly, it is not possible to parse code that is no longer syntactically valid on the used version (e.g. some PHP 5 code may no longer be parsed -- however most code will work).
 PHP-Parser supports parsing both newer and older (up to PHP 5.2) versions.
+ * php-ast only provides the starting line number (and for declarations the ending line number) of nodes, because this is the only part that PHP itself stores.
+PHP-Parser provides precise file offsets.

 There are a number of differences in the AST representation and available support code: